Karan886/AgileGrid/ReadMe.md

 - Grids move vertically across the screen, where each grid is a mini match three game.
 - Player must match as many blocks as possible before grids go offscreen.
-- Player lose points for missing matches and gain points for matches.
+- Points are lost for missing matches and gained for completing matches.
-- Player can move blocks on each grid by swapping in the playable area.
+- Blocks are moved on each grid by swapping in the playable area.
 - The game is lost when points go below zero.

 Structure: